 \begin{conjecture} Over $\mathpzc{A} = \{a,b\}$, we have $p_{\mathcal{C}_f^\infty}(n) = \Theta(n^\rho)$ where $\rho = \frac{\log(a+b)}{\log\left(\frac{a+b}{2}\right)}$. \end{conjecture}

-\begin{remark} \Cref{mixedCf,CfTheta} together would imply that no smooth word over a mixed alphabet is morphic, since Devyatov's result \cite{Devyatov} states that the factor complexity of morphic words can only grow like $\Theta(n^{1+1/k})$ for some $k \geq 1$ or like $\mathcal{O}(n \log n)$.
+\begin{remark} \Cref{mixedCf,CfTheta} together would imply that no smooth sequence over a mixed alphabet is morphic, since Devyatov's result in \cite{Devyatov} states that the factor complexity of a morphic sequence can only grow like $\Theta(n^{1+1/k})$ for some $k \geq 1$ or like $\mathcal{O}(n \log n)$.
 To be precise: we have $\rho = 1+1/k$ if and only if $a+b = 2^{k+1}$, which cannot happen when $\mathpzc{A} = \{a,b\}$ is mixed. \end{remark}